docsforadobe/premiere-plugin-guide/docs/importers/getting-started.md

 To support embedded closed captioning, set `imImportInfoRec.canSupportClosedCaptions` to true.
 The importer should handle the following selectors: `imInitiateAsyncClosedCaptionScan`, `imGetNextClosedCaption`, and *imCompleteAsyncClosedCaptionScan*.

 *imInitiateAsyncClosedCaptionScan* will be called for every file that is imported through an importer that sets canSupportClosedCaptions to true.
 The plugin should at this point determine whether or not there is closed captioning data for this file.
 If not, then the plugin should simply return imNoCaptions, and everything is done.
-If the plugin didn’t report an error for that call, then *imGetNextClosedCaption* will be called until the plugin returns imNoCaptions.
+If the plugin didn't report an error for that call, then *imGetNextClosedCaption* will be called until the plugin returns imNoCaptions.
 After which, *imCompleteAsyncClosedCaptionScan* will be called informing the importer that the host is done requesting captions.

 Both *imGetNextClosedCaption* and *imCompleteAsyncClosedCaptionScan* may be called from a different thread from which `imInitiateAsyncClosedCaptionScan` was originally called.
 To help facilitate this, `outAsyncCaptionScanPrivateData` during `imInitiateAsyncClosedCaptionScan` can be allocated by the importer to be used for the upcoming calls, which can be deallocated